wpify/custom-fields/README.md

 * HTML `html`: To print some piece of HTML in the settings.
 * Inner Blocks `inner_blocks`: To use inner blocks in Gutenberg editor.
 * Link `link`
+* Mapy.cz `mapycz`: To enter coordinates of some place.
 * Month `month`
 * Number `number`
 * Password `password`